fhiso/legacy-format/data-model.md

     For an unpublished work, it includes the date the record was created and the place where it was created.
 For example, the county and state of residence of a person making a declaration for a pension or the city and state of residence of the writer of a letter.

 Payload
-:   A string of arbitrary length.
+:   A *block string* of arbitrary length.

 Substructures
 :   None